kspalaiologos/malbolge-lisp/README.md

    3
 ```
 ## Operations on lists and atoms
 The equals function (`=`) also works on atoms and lists.
-Although, you can't just introduce a list in your code, since an attempt of evaluating it would be made by the interpreter.
-For this reason, you have to use quoting, like so:
+List have to be quoted to prevent the interpreter from evaluating it:
 ```
    % (= test test)
    ..................|......